We're Field Day

 Software Developer

 Terra is an amazing developer drawn to the challenge of learning games.
 She taught herself programming in high school and studied game development in college, before moving into a prolific career in educational games.
 Terra loves finding the balance of creating games that are simple and fun to play, so that kids will actually enjoy playing them, while communicating complex scientific ideas through the game mechanic.
 In her time as a game engineer at Filament Games, she created games for clients including Scholastic, Square Panda, and iCivics.
+At Field Day, Terra was the Lead Developer for Legend of the Lost Emerald.

 Cyril Peck